Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/granite/parameterized-namespace-include/subpages/parameter-example.md

 Enough talk, now for the actual example.
 We will define 1 dialog snippet.
 The snippet will have a simple title and description.
-But some stuff will be configurable.
+But some stuff will be customize-able on a include basis.
 The snippet will be created under: /apps/path/to/block.xml

 {% raw %}